 Ubiquitous Player is a media player.
 An image viewer.
 A web browser.
-A calculator, clipboard manager, screen grab tool, virtual keyboard and more, all crammed into a compact portable application.
-Which sounds great, but in practice there are plenty of problems.
+A calculator, clipboard manager, screen grab tool, virtual keyboard and more, all crammed into a completely portable and very compact application (the entire program requires less than 3MB disk space).

-Despite all this, if you regularly make use of portable applications then it may be worth giving Ubiquitous Player a try.
-There is a vast array of functionality here, far more than we've room to mention (even a basic Tetris clone), and you may find something that appeals.
+If you want everything to be available in the same interface, though, Ubiquitous Player does have plenty to offer, and you may find something that appeals.
 Just be prepared to spend some time in finding that out; there are lots of interface annoyances which you must bypass first.